Patient education: Toilet training (Beyond the Basics)

 Temporary setbacks — It is completely normal for a child to have accidents, especially early in the toilet training process.
 Remind your child to slow down and take a potty break when needed, especially while playing, after meals, before a car trip, and before going to bed.

 Even after a child has been completely toilet trained, changes in the child's daily routine can lead to accidents.
 Occasional accidents can happen, even after the child is completely toilet trained.
+If your child has repeated accidents after they have been toilet trained, contact your child's doctor or nurse.
+They may want to check for a urinary tract infection.

 If your child is not making progress with toilet training and is between two and four years old, it is reasonable to take a break for two to three months.
 If your child is over four years of age, is healthy, and is not toilet trained after several months of trying, talk with your child's doctor or nurse.